HPC-cluster-package-management/modulefile-processing/README.md

 # Module File Processing

 This gitlab repo contains the source code for the python codes to process module files.
+The detailed work will be described in the poster or the "State of the Practice" talk in SC'20.

 ## Requirements
-Python 3.5 or later is needed to run the script `modulefilter.py`
+Python 3.5 or later is needed to run the scripts `modulefilter.py` and `gen_json.py`

-A deployment of a group of software packaged has to be built through Spack.
+A deployment of a group of software packaged has to be built through Spack before the module file processing.
 The Spack's module file configuration has to enable both `tcl` and `lmod` block in its `modules.yaml` file.
-A simple example of configuration can be checked in Spack's [module tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html).
+An example of configuration can be checked in Spack's [module tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_modules.html).
+The module files from Spack in both `lmod` and `modules` folders (together with the 2 folders) have to be tar-zipped into the tar file `spack-modulefiles.tar.gz` and replace it in the repo.
+The default loacation of 2 folders will be in `$SPACK_ROOT/share/spack/` if the configuration of Spack module files is not customized.

 ## Quick Start
 After cloning, you need to specify the corresponding module file root path information in `settings.ini` by modifying the content in `settings.ini.template`: